 Can you trade in a car you just bought?

 No length of time restricts you from trading in a newly purchased vehicle.
 However, trading in a new vehicle may be a waste of money.
-The depreciation that occurs as soon as you leave the dealership means your trade will have less value than a new vehicle.
-If you do trade it in, you will need to pay the difference on the trade, as well as for the new car.
+The depreciation that occurs when you leave the dealership means your trade-in will have less value than a new vehicle, even though it's practically new.
+If you trade it in, you must pay the difference between what you get for the trade and how much your new car costs.

 How long do you have to wait to trade in a car you just bought?

-If you trade in your brand-new car that is financed, the dealership will give you an amount they feel is appropriate based on the vehicle's make and model and its condition.
-Because the dealership will also want to profit from the vehicle, it's unlikely that you will receive an amount equivalent to what you paid.
-You will need to pay the difference between the value of the vehicle and the loan amount.
-Learn more about buying or selling with a car with a lien.
+If you're trading in your financed car that's brand new, the dealership will give you an amount they feel is appropriate based on the vehicle's make and model, its condition, and market demand.
+Because the dealership needs to profit from the vehicle, it's unlikely that you'll receive an amount equivalent to what you paid.
+Once you accept the dealer's offer for your trade, the dealership will work with your lender and pay off your original loan using the value of the vehicle you've traded.

-Although you don't have to wait to trade in a new car, it's often a good idea to at least wait a year.
-Cars depreciate quickly for the first five years, but the most rapid depreciation occurs within the first year of ownership –vehicles can lose up to 20 percent of their original value.
+Although you don't have to wait to trade in a new car, it's often a good idea to wait until any existing prepayment penalty has expired.
+According to Cars Direct, prepayment penalties discourage buyers from paying off their loan early, which allows the lender to collect all the interest.
+Cars depreciate quickly in the first five years, but the most rapid depreciation occurs within the first year of ownership.
 Use our car depreciation calculator to estimate how much your vehicle could decrease in value each year.

 What if I just bought a car and want to trade it in?

 Take advantage of test driving a vehicle to ensure you like a car before you purchase it.
 Some dealerships even offer overnight test drives.
-Take the time to research the make and model and learn about others' experiences and what maintenance and costs look like further down the line.
-Buying a car is a major commitment and it pays to know what you're getting before you sign the paperwork.
-Learn more about how to buy, sell, or trade in all one place with Progressive’s car shopping services by TrueCar.
+Take the time to research the make and model and learn about others' experiences and what maintenance looks like further down the line.
+Buying a car is a major commitment; knowing what you're getting before you sign the paperwork pays.
+You can take your time shopping, and you can even compare offers and trade in your car online with Progressive's Car Shopping Services by TrueCar.

 Should I wait before trading in a new car?